Walkin' After Midnight: Background and composition

 Alan Block and Donn Hecht wrote the song in 1954, a few years before Cline recorded it.
-According to Hecht, after securing a songwriting contract with Four Star Records, his assignment was to pick an artist from the label whom he could compose a song for.
-Hecht was impressed by Cline's vocals and realized her voice was best suited to pop music.
+According to Hecht, after securing a songwriting contract with Four Star Records, his assignment was to pick an artist from the label for whom he could compose a song.
+Hecht was impressed by Cline's vocals, and realized her voice was best suited to pop music.
 Among his catalog of pop-styled songs was "Walkin' After Midnight", originally intended for traditional pop artist Kay Starr, and written in the key of B-flat.
 Starr's record label had rejected the original version, and it was left unused for years.
-Hecht pawned his furniture, had a demo made with singer Lynn Howard, and played the demo for Cline's producer, who then played it to Cline over the telephone.
+Hecht pawned his furniture, had a demonstration tape made with singer Lynn Howard, and played the demo for Cline's producer, who then played it to Cline over the telephone.

-Her first reaction to "Walkin' After Midnight" was negative; however, Hecht and Four Star owner Bill McCall came to an agreement with her.
+Her first reaction to "Walkin' After Midnight" was negative, and Hecht and Four Star owner Bill McCall agreed with her.
 The compromise was that Cline would record it as long as she could also record "A Poor Man's Roses (Or a Rich Man's Gold)", a song she favored.
-"Walkin' After Midnight" was then recorded at the Bradley Film and Recording Studios on November 8, 1956 and was produced by Paul Cohen (with assistance from Owen Bradley), along with "A Poor Man's Roses", "The Heart You Break May Be Your Own", and "Pick Me Up on Your Way Down".
+"Walkin' After Midnight" was then recorded at the Bradley Film and Recording Studio on November 8, 1956, and was produced by Paul Cohen (with assistance from Owen Bradley), along with "A Poor Man's Roses", "The Heart You Break May Be Your Own", and "Pick Me Up on Your Way Down".

 "Walkin' After Midnight" is a country pop song with stylistic elements taken from the genres of jazz, traditional pop, and blues.
-The song was recorded in the key of C major and follows the traditional AABA form followed by a short instrumental solo and a repeat of sections B and A. "Walkin' After Midnight" features instrumentation from an acoustic guitar, basic drums and piano, steel guitar, electric guitar, and acoustic bass.
+The song was recorded in the key of C major and follows the traditional AABA form followed by a short instrumental solo and a repeat of sections B and A. "Walkin' After Midnight" features instrumentation from an acoustic guitar, basic drums, piano, steel guitar, electric guitar, and acoustic bass.
 Its session members were part of The Nashville A-Team of musicians, who played on most of the recording sessions on RCA Victor and Decca Records.
-Among the musicians were Harold Bradley, Grady Martin, and Bob Moore, all of whom would later play on Cline's later records in the early 1960s.
+Among the musicians were Harold Bradley, Grady Martin, and Bob Moore, all of whom played on Cline's later records in the early 1960s.
 Don Helms, formerly of Hank Williams' band the Drifting Cowboys, played the steel guitar.